Workshops and Events

 To join an Online Connect session please contact email@example.com, with your preferred group time slot.

 You will be sent a short form to complete in advance of participation in the group.

 Natasha Cunningham - Study Mentor (Mental Health)

 I work in the Student Counselling and Mental Health Advice Service as a Study Mentor - Mental Health.
 I am a qualified Integrative Counsellor, accredited with the British Association for Counselling and Psychotherapy.
-My background is in the helping professions including healthcare, public services and charitable agencies where I have worked for over 10 years.
-I enjoy working with people in an empathic, non-judgemental way; thinking with them about what is important for their own needs, interests as well as what they would like to achieve.
+My background is in the helping professions including healthcare, public services, and charitable agencies where I have worked for over 10 years.
+I enjoy working with people in an empathic, non-judgmental way; thinking with them about what is important for their own needs, interests as well as what they would like to achieve.
 I am very much looking forward to facilitating these groups at Imperial.